repairvision/repairvision.github.io/_pages/gettingstarted/index.md

 	<figcaption style="text-align: center">Fig. {{ fig_step4 }}: Restart Eclipse to Save and Apply changes </figcaption>
 </figure>

+After finishing the installation of the Revision Tool, you're supposed to restart the Eclipse IDE to apply the changes and adding the Tool to the IDE...

 ### Step5:...

 {% assign fig = fig | plus: 1 %}